-The first comprehensive account of learning community work, Learning Community Research and Assessment: What We Know Now, alerted learning community practitioners to the geography of learning community practice beyond their campus.
+In 2003, the first comprehensive review of learning community assessments, Learning Community Research and Assessment: What We Know Now, alerted practitioners to the geography of learning community practice beyond their campus.
 The research team—Kathe Taylor, William S. Moore, Jean MacGregor, and Jerri Linblad—studied every program assessment, institutional research report, thesis, dissertation, and national study they could find.
 At the time of their report, learning communities had spread to diverse campuses across the country including two- and four-year institutions, both public and independent.
 Their findings highlighted what many educators knew about their own campus learning community program but on a far broader scale.

 Retention rates and academic achievement for students in learning communities—defined by the research team as a cohort taking the same classes, often with a unifying theme, and often tied to a residence life experience—compared positively with students enrolled in stand-alone classes.
 This finding applied to developmental, college-level and honors programs, those designed to meet general education requirements or to introduce students to the professions and majors, and those that combined curricular and co-curricular learning.